 Steam Methane Reformers: Debottlenecking and Furnace Efficiency Increase

 The furnace walls in a radiant section of a Steam Methane Reformer (SMR) are lined with refractory, brick and fiber materials having relatively low emissivity.
-By applying the Cetek High Emissivity Coating on the surface of the furnace walls, it is possible to increase the refractory emissivity and thereby improve the reformer efficiency significantly by increasing thermal efficiency of the furnace box.
+By applying the Cetek High Emissivity Coating on the surface of the furnace walls, it is possible to increase the refractory emissivity and thereby improve the reformer efficiency significantly by increasing the thermal efficiency of the furnace box.

 The enhanced efficiency of the furnace box can be utilized to alleviate excessive temperatures in the convection section, increase the capacity of the steam reformer or prolong the lifetime of the catalyst tubes.
 Several other secondary benefits are obtained by sealing the refractory walls with the ceramic coating material.
 The coating has been utilized successfully in syngas reformers of different designs in ammonia, methanol and hydrogen production facilities.